taygunkara/taygun_kara_case/README.md

 It would have been technically possible to force the test to "pass" every time by implementing workarounds (e.g., adding a page refresh or re-selecting filters until the correct state is achieved).

 However, **this approach was intentionally avoided.** The primary goal of a robust QA process is to provide an honest and accurate reflection of the end-user experience.
+Masking intermittent bugs with automation tricks would hide significant usability issues and provide a false sense of security.

+**A Deeper Look into the `StaleElementReferenceException`:**

+Further investigation into the persistent `StaleElementReferenceException` revealed a crucial insight.
+While a robust retry mechanism was implemented to handle this, its occasional failure suggests a more complex root cause than simple DOM re-rendering. **The nature of the failure strongly indicates that the problematic elements may be managed within a separate `iframe` context.**

+In such a scenario, a simple retry would still fail because it operates within the main document's context, unable to "see" inside the correct frame.
+The correct solution would involve identifying the right frame and switching the driver's context before interacting with the element.

-Masking these intermittent bugs with automation tricks would hide significant usability issues and provide a false sense of security.
-Therefore, the test is designed to be "brittle" in the face of these specific bugs, ensuring they are transparently reported through its failure.
+This deeper analysis reinforces the decision not to implement a simple workaround.
+A test that blindly refreshes the page would mask this critical architectural detail.
+Therefore, the test is designed to be "brittle" in the face of these specific bugs, ensuring that these deeper technical challenges are transparently reported through its failure.
 ## Key Features
 - **Page Object Model (POM):** The framework is built on the POM design pattern, ensuring a clean separation between test logic and UI interactions, which makes the code highly reusable and easy to maintain.
 - **Robust WebDriver Management:** Utilizes a `DriverManager` with `ThreadLocal` to guarantee thread safety, making the framework scalable and ready for parallel test execution.